GliozzoJ/pathonet_compression/README.md

   Then compile the megaDot as explained [here](https://github.com/AnacletoLAB/sHAM#compiling-megadot).

-* Then, with the environment active, clone this repository in the indicated position inside the sHAM package and install the required depedencies:
+* With the environment active, clone this repository in the indicated position inside the sHAM package and install the required depedencies:

   ```
   cd ./experiments/performance_eval